kristiyansakalyan/xboc/paper/paper.md

 |----------------------|--------------|------------|---------------|--------------|
 | Logistic Regression  | 95.3         | 95.21      | 95.23         | 95.21        |
 | Random Forest        | 95.5         | 95.31      | 95.37         | 95.32        |
-**Table 1:** Performance metrics for Logistic Regression and Random Forest models using explainable document embeddings.
-Results reflect the models' ability to accurately classify documents in the test set.[]{label="results-table"}
+![**Table 1:** Performance metrics for Logistic Regression and Random Forest models using explainable document embeddings.
+Results reflect the models' ability to accurately classify documents in the test set. \label{table:results}]

 # Summary
 This paper introduces a novel approach to generating explainable document embeddings.
 It leverages enhanced Bag-of-Concepts methodology with a focus on transparency, allowing for clear insight into machine learning decision-making processes.
 This model not only maintains high accuracy and efficiency but also improves interpretability, making it suitable for applications requiring high levels of trust and accountability, such as legal or medical document analysis.